 Allow leftover coffee cocoa cake to cool completely to room temperature before wrapping tightly in plastic wrap.
 Store in a resealable bag to prevent the cake from drying out.
 Store chocolate coffee cake on the counter at room temperature.
 Properly stored, it will keep well for up to 5 days.

-Do I need to refrigerate this coffee in cake recipe?
+Do I need to refrigerate chocolate cakes with coffee?

-Whether your cake is cut or uncut, it is fine at room temperature and does not need to be kept in the refrigerator.
+Whether your espresso coffee cake is cut or uncut, it is fine at room temperature.
+Chocolate coffee cakes do not need to be refrigerated.
 Refrigeration is only necessary if your kitchen gets very hot during the day.

-Snack cakes freeze beautifully!
-To freeze, wrap the coffee cake tightly with plastic wrap or aluminum foil and place it in a freezer-safe, resealable bag.
+Coffee cake with espresso freeze beautifully!
+To freeze, wrap the coffee cake with chocolate chips tightly in plastic wrap or aluminum foil.
+Then place the cake into a freezer-safe, resealable bag.
 Store in the freezer for up to 2 to 3 months.

-If the cake is frozen, allow it to thaw at room temperature in its original plastic or aluminum wrapping.
+If the cake made with coffee is frozen, allow it to thaw at room temperature in its original plastic or aluminum wrapping.
 You can eat the chocolate snack cake as is or reheat it in the oven.

-To reheat the cake, wrap it in aluminum foil and warm it in an oven preheated to 325 degrees for 15 minutes, or until lightly crisped and warmed throughout.
+To reheat this recipe for coffee chocolate cake, wrap it in aluminum foil and heat it in a 325-degree oven for 15 minutes, or until warm throughout.

-Rich, moist, packed with chocolate and infused with cinnamon, this chocolate snack cake will satisfy all your chocolate cravings!
+Rich, moist, packed with chocolate and infused with cinnamon, this cake made with coffee and chocolate will satisfy all your sweet tooth cravings!

 Until next week friends, cheers!
-To satisfying your sweet tooth!
+To eating coffee in cake!

 Cheyanne